Jin Hwa Lee

 To answer these questions, I aim to study both biological brains and artificial neural networks.

-See Research for more on previous/ongoing projects.
+See Research section for more on previous/ongoing projects.

 news